 (See also Overview of Kidney Filtering Disorders Overview of Kidney Filtering Disorders Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
 These blood vessels... read more and Glomerulonephritis Glomerulonephritis Glomerulonephritis is a disorder of glomeruli (clusters of microscopic blood vessels in the kidneys with small pores through which blood is filtered).
 It is characterized by body tissue swelling... read more .)

-Alport syndrome is usually caused by a defective gene on the X chromosome (female sex chromosome), but it sometimes results from an abnormal gene on a nonsex (autosomal) chromosome.
-Other factors influence how severe the disorder is in a person who has the defective gene.
+Alport syndrome is usually caused by a genetic mutation on the X chromosome (female sex chromosome), but it sometimes results from an abnormal gene on a nonsex (autosomal) chromosome.
+The mutation causes an abnormality in the basement membrane of the glomerulus with leakage of blood cells and protein into the urine.
+Other factors influence how severe the disorder is in a person who has the genetic mutation.
 Alport syndrome can cause chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more , sometimes with loss of most kidney function (kidney failure).

-Males with the defective gene on their one X chromosome develop more severe problems because males do not have a second X chromosome to compensate for the defect.
-Males usually develop kidney failure between the ages of 20 and 30, but in some males, the defective gene does not cause kidney failure until after age 30.
+Males with the genetic mutation on their one X chromosome develop more severe problems because males do not have a second X chromosome to compensate for the defect.
+Males usually develop kidney failure between the ages of 20 and 30, but in some males, the genetic mutation does not cause kidney failure until after age 30.

 Alport syndrome can affect other organs.
 Hearing problems, usually an inability to hear sounds in the higher frequencies, are common.
 Cataracts Cataract A cataract is a clouding (opacity) of the lens of the eye that causes a progressive, painless loss of vision.
 Vision may be blurred, contrast may be lost, and halos may be visible around lights... read more can also occur, although less often than hearing loss.
 Abnormalities of the corneas, lenses, or retina sometimes cause blindness.